Designerpro13/project-paspatch/documentation.md

 ### Running Locally

-To run the RisQWise platform locally, use the following command:
+To run the PatchWise platform locally, use the following command:

 ```bash
 npm run dev